vipin-pstuff/DSA-notes/Python-DSA-notes/notes/04-array/15-3-two-dimensional-array.md

                 - this is bad code because we're coming back to our original input matrix is coming
             - but if we do `j<i` , then inside matrix , <br>
                 we're swapping bottom half triangle elements with upper half triangle 💡💡💡
+    - `Ques`
         - do reverse by yourself , you can mold this question like do 180 degree rotate
+        - rotate a 2D array by 90 degree in anti-clockwise

 - `ques` : wave print from 2D matrix
     - understanding